 '''

-IPython.testing.iptest.check_exclusions_exist()

 IPython.testing.iptest.run_iptest()

 '''

 Run the IPython test suite using nose.

 This function is called when this script is not called with the form iptest all.
 It simply calls nose with appropriate command line flags and accepts all of the standard nose arguments.